-Born on this date in 1886 was the first Pittsburgh Pirates pitcher to throw a no-hitter, Nick Maddox, who was with the team from 1907-1910.
+Born on this date in 1886 was the first Pittsburgh Pirates pitcher to throw a nine inning no-hitter, Nick Maddox, who was with the team from 1907-1910.
 He had gone 13-10 in the minors in 1907 pitching better than the record indicates when the Pirates signed him and brought him to the majors.
 He pitched a shutout in his major league debut on September 13, won his second start just three days later and exactly a week after his major league debut he threw a no-hitter over the Brooklyn Dodgers, winning 2-1.
+The Pirates had two no-hitters prior that went less than nine innings, but Maddox is the first no-hitter recognized by MLB in team history.
 He finished his rookie season 5-1 0.83 in six starts, all complete games.
 The following season he established himself as a star, going 23-8 2.28 for the 2nd place Pirates.

 Also born on this date in 1862 was one of the fastest players in team history, Billy Sunday, who played for Pittsburgh from 1888 until 1890, when he retired to became an evangelist.
-Sunday played his first five seasons for the Chicago White Stockings who sold him for $2,000 to the Alleghenys in January of 1888.
+(Editor’s note: Since this article was posted in 2011, modern research has determined that Sunday was born on November 19th) Sunday played his first five seasons for the Chicago White Stockings who sold him for $2,000 to the Alleghenys in January of 1888.
 He was a reserve player with Chicago but the Alleghenys made him the everyday center fielder and he played the position great, picking up assists, covering tons of ground while also posting a well above average fielding percentage.
 He had blazing speed but didn’t get on base enough to fully take advantage of it.
 Still, getting his first full season of action, he was able to pick up 71 stolen bases despite a subpar .256 on base percentage.

 Finally, born on this date in 1868 was pitcher Bill Phillips, who was part of the disaster that was the 1890 Pittsburgh Alleghenys, a team that went 23-113.
 Phillips was playing in the minors for the first time in 1890 when the Pirates needed pitching help in August to get them through the season.
 He wasn’t quite ready for the majors yet but he was a local boy and had an arm that worked so he was good enough.
 He made his debut on August 11 and won his first start 6-4 over the Chicago White Stockings.
 It went downhill from there as he lost his next nine starts while allowing double digit runs in seven of those games.
 He returned to the minors, resurfacing with the Cincinnati Reds in 1895, then again from 1899-1903.
 He had a 1-9 7.57 record with the Alleghenys but was able to post a 69-67 record with the Reds.